 Definition of C++ Read File

-As we are well aware that C++ is one of the most widely used languages and it provides many features that allows the programmer to perform multiple tasks easily.
-In C++, working on file operations is as easy as working normally on the console operations using the cin and cout.
-Practically working with files is very commonly used in order to store the data permanently. fstream is the C++ library which is used to perform read and write file operations like iostream.
-The stream is nothing but used as the destination to inpt or output the data from one location to another.
-There are several datatypes of this library which perform specific tasks of file operations. ‘ifstream’ is one of the data types used specifically for reading files in C++.
+C++ is a widely used programming language that offers numerous features to facilitate various tasks.
+File operations in C++ are as straightforward as console operations using cin and cout.
+Working with files is a standard method for storing data indefinitely.
+In C++, the stream library, such as iostream, conducts file operations, enabling read and write capabilities.
+The stream is only the destination to input or output the data from one location to another.
+Several datatypes of this library perform specific tasks of file operations. ‘stream’ is one of the data types explicitly used for reading files in C++.

 Data Type Name | Data Type Description |